Cadereyta in Cadereyta de Montes, Querétaro, Mexico — The Central Highlands (North America)

 Erected by Municipio de Cadereyta.

 Location.
 20° 41.662′ N, 99° 48.864′ W. Marker is in Cadereyta, Querétaro, in Cadereyta de Montes.
-Marker is on Calle Melchor Ocampo just north of Calle Miguel Hidalgo, on the right when traveling north.
+It is on Calle Melchor Ocampo just north of Calle Miguel Hidalgo, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Cadereyta QUE 76500, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Temple of the Holy Ladder (a few steps from this marker); Friar Pablo de Betancur (within shouting distance of this marker); The Temple of Saints Peter and Paul (within shouting distance of this marker); Temple of the Most Pure Conception (about 150 meters away, measured in a direct line); Lope Díez de Aux de Armendáriz (about 210 meters away); The Temple of Our Lady of Refuge (approx. 0.3 kilometers away); Cadereyta’s Water Reservoir (approx. 0.4 kilometers away); Temple of San Gaspar (approx. 0.7 kilometers away).
+At least 8 other markers are within walking distance of this marker: The Temple of the Holy Ladder (a few steps from this marker); Friar Pablo de Betancur (within shouting distance of this marker); The Temple of Saints Peter and Paul (within shouting distance of this marker); Temple of the Most Pure Conception (about 150 meters away, measured in a direct line); Lope Díez de Aux de Armendáriz (about 210 meters away); The Temple of Our Lady of Refuge (approx. 0.3 kilometers away); Cadereyta’s Water Reservoir (approx. 0.4 kilometers away); Temple of San Gaspar (approx. 0.7 kilometers away).
 Touch for a list and map of all markers in Cadereyta.

 Credits.
 This page was last revised on March 25, 2019.
-It was originally submitted on September 23, 2017, by J. Makali Bruton of Accra, Ghana.
-This page has been viewed 152 times since then and 8 times this year.
-Photos: 1, 2, 3. submitted on September 23, 2017, by J. Makali Bruton of Accra, Ghana.
-4. submitted on March 25, 2019, by J. Makali Bruton of Accra, Ghana.
+It was originally submitted on September 23, 2017, by J. Makali Bruton of Washington, District of Columbia.
+This page has been viewed 262 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on September 23, 2017, by J. Makali Bruton of Washington, District of Columbia.
+4. submitted on March 25, 2019, by J. Makali Bruton of Washington, District of Columbia.